Lincoln Southwest High School: Forensics

 In 2006, Southwest was awarded the National Speech and Debate Association's National School of Excellence Award for their debate program.
 In 2013, Southwest's speech program also received the National School of Excellence Award.

 Swim and Dive

 The Southwest Girls swim and dive team has won four state championships, including a three-peat from 2016 to 2018.
 The Silver Hawk first swimming and diving championship was in 2014, which was also the first swim and dive championship for a Lincoln school since 1999.
 In 2017 the girls' swimming and diving team took first at state and set five new individual state records.

 Science Olympiad

 The Southwest Science Olympiad team has, since 2008, won ten out of eleven state championships, each annually qualifying them for the national tournament.

 Football

-After going win-less in their first season, the Southwest football team has made the state playoffs the last fourteen of the school's sixteen seasons.
+After going win-less in their first season, the Southwest football team made the state playoffs during fourteen of the following sixteen seasons.